-3. Teachers will not be required to teach more than a total of three (3) teaching preparations within their subjects at any one time.

-4. Time spent traveling between buildings by teachers who have a split building schedule shall be counted as a duty period.

-(k) Exceptions to the provisions of Sections (d), (e), (f), (g) or (h) above may be made by the Superintendent when he/she determines that it is necessary to do so in the best interests of the educational process or because of existing limitations of personnel or facilities.
-If the Association considers that exceptions are excessively determined and ordered by the Superintendent, a complaint may be filed and shall be subject to the grievance procedures.

-(1) Teacher participation in the extracurricular activities listed in Appendix A will be strictly voluntary, and teachers will be compensated for all such participation in accordance with the provisions of said Appendix A of this Agreement.
-Other extracurricular activities after school hours which are not paid for shall be voluntary.

-(m) The scheduling format at the High School shall be as follows:

-- Seven-day cycle; - Classes meet five out of seven days (5 sixty minute blocks); Any teacher scheduled to teach during the E/L/M block may begin teaching at 7:30 a.m.; - Teachers' work day is seven hours with one duty-free lunch daily (any exception will only be made with the express approval of the teacher and the Association); - Teachers who teach the first period of the day may also teach the sixth period of the same day; - High School staff will be available from 7:30 to 8:30 a.m. to participate in activities which may be necessary to carry out the High School program.
+- 3. Teachers will not be required to teach more than a total of three (3) teaching preparations within their subjects at any one time. - 4.
+Time spent traveling between buildings by teachers who have a split building schedule shall be counted as a duty period. - (l) Exceptions to the provisions of Sections (d), (e), (f), (g) or (h) above may be made by the Superintendent when he/she determines that it is necessary to do so in the best interests of the educational process or because of existing limitations of personnel or facilities.
+If the Association considers that exceptions are excessively determined and ordered by the Superintendent, a complaint may be filed and shall be subject to the grievance procedures. - (m) Teacher participation in the extracurricular activities listed in Appendix A will be strictly voluntary, and teachers will be compensated for all such participation in accordance with the provisions of said Appendix A of this Agreement.
+Other extracurricular activities after school hours which are not paid for shall be voluntary. - (n) The School Committee agrees to maintain in the High School six (6) Academic Support Labs in English, Math and Social Studies, and three (3) Academic Support Labs in Classical and Modern Languages. - (o) The scheduling format at the High School shall be as follows: - Seven-day cycle; - Classes meet five out of seven days (5 sixty minute blocks); Any teacher scheduled to teach during the E/L/M block may begin teaching at 7:30 a.m.; - Teachers' work day is seven hours with one duty-free lunch daily (any exception will only be made with the express approval of the teacher and the Association); - Teachers who teach the first period of the day may also teach the sixth period of the same day; - High School staff will be available from 7:30 a.m. to 8:30 a.m. to participate in activities which may be necessary to carry out the High School program.
 When the Association deems it necessary, a meeting will be held with the Superintendent regarding the use of this time; - Attendance will be taken during a class period.